 Outstanding expenses are those expenses which have been incurred during the current accounting period and are due to be paid, however, the payment is not made.
 Such an item is to be treated as a payable for the business.

-Examples – Outstanding salary, outstanding rent, etc. Outstanding expenses are recorded in the books at the end of an accounting period to show true numbers of a business.
+Examples – Outstanding salary, outstanding rent, outstanding subscription, outstanding wages, etc. Outstanding expenses are recorded in books of finance at the end of an accounting period to show the true numbers of a business.

 Journal Entry for Outstanding Expenses